rojasleon/lunch/readme.md

 ### [rojasleon.tech](https://rojasleon.tech/)

+### IMPORTANT!

-**IMPORTANT!** Right now the app does not have the https certificate, so if you see the https error connection, just press: `thisisunsafe` and you'll be able to see the content
+Right now the app does not have the https certificate, so if you see the https error connection, just write: `thisisunsafe` and you'll be able to see the content

 Why the name of `rojasleon.tech` as domain?
 It's my personal website, I shot it down for a while to point it to the Load Balacer on Digital Ocean.